sbsx/cazgi-IBM-Watson-NLU-Project/README.md

 ## Features

-A list of the main features of the project.
+Calls the Watson API for sentiment analysis
+React App for easy scalability

 ## Installation

-Instructions for installing the project on a local machine.
+Clone the repo
+Install npm if necessary
+Run `npm install` inside the project directory
+Finally run `npm start`
+Open the webapp in your browser at localhost

 ## Usage

+With an internet connection:
+Start the App
+Insert a UTF text
-Instructions for using the project.
+Submit and wait for the results

 ## License